learn-academy-2021-charlie/week-4-assessment-galadoe/interview-questions.md

 2. What is a block in Ruby?

-  Your answer: a block in ruby is a method that is iterable
+  Your answer: a block in ruby is a method that is iterable.
+In order to use a block in ruby you need to use do/end.

   Researched answer: A Ruby block is a way of grouping statements, and may appear only in the source adjacent to a method call